Henfield Museum

 Costume

-Last but not least, we hold an extensive costume collection, with a wide variety of primarily 19th to mid 20th century dresses and other items of clothing.
-The bright Victorian uniforms of the Sussex Rifle Volunteers are on permanent display.
+We hold an extensive costume collection, with a wide variety of primarily 19th to mid 20th century dresses, with other items ranging from the later 1770s to 1970s!
+The bright Victorian uniforms of the Sussex Rifle Volunteers, made by Longley's of Henfield are on permanent display.

 Objects in Focus